• ECTS

 * Hybridization and link with the HHO method

-4) Variations of the HHO method and links with other methods (one or more arguments to choose from depending on the progress of the course)
+4) Variations of the HHO method and links to other methods (one or more topics to be chosen depending on the progress of the course)

 * The GDM method